michael2012z/BitBible/markdown/JPS/files/1Chr.md

 13. And the sons of Kenaz: Othniel, and Seraiah; and the sons of Othniel: Hathath.

-14. And Meonothai begot Ophrah; and Seraiah begot Joab the father of Ge-harashim;That is, The valley of craftsmen. for they were craftsmen.
+14. And Meonothai begot Ophrah; and Seraiah begot Joab the father of Ge-harashim;

 15. And the sons of Caleb the son of Jephunneh: Iru, Elah, and Naam; and the sons of Elah: Kenaz.